hoangchu/xview-codesamples/README.md

 - A Page Template named `Xml` is mapped with a View named `XmlView`.
 This View's full name is `[Project root namespace].Views.PageViews.XmlView`.

-It is possible to provide custom view mapping logic by creating a ViewMapper derived class and override a specific method or by creating a new class that implements the IViewMapper interface.
+It is possible to provide custom mapping logic by creating a ViewMapper derived class and override a specific method, or by creating a new class that implements the IViewMapper interface.

 [Example ViewMapper derived class](https://github.com/hoangchu/xview-codesamples/blob/master/Source/Templating/Controllers/IntranetViewMapper.cs).